 It’s a new market (especially in Poland) and it’s almost impossible to find somebody with experience.
 If they are experienced, it does more harm than good most of the times.

 I believe that experience in something-SDR-related is irrelevant.
-If you hire such people, after some time you’re going to realize that you additionaly have to control their bad habits.
+If you hire such people, after some time you’re going to realise that you additionally have to control their bad habits.

 - Same thing goes with marketing experience.
-People often think that an SDRs’ job is to write emails, execute email campaigns, learn and iterate.
+People often think that an SDR sales’ job is to write emails, execute email campaigns, learn and iterate.
 Seems like a job for a marketer.
 Though it seems like marketing, experience in creating traditional marketing campaigns creates a lot of bad habits: